codeplaysoftware/syclacademy/Code_Exercises/Exercise_18_Local_Memory_Tiling/README.md

 ### 1.)
 Use local memory

-Allocate local memory for the kernel function by creating a local `accessor`, you can do this by creating an `accessor` with the `access::target::local` access target template parameter.
+Allocate local memory for the kernel function by creating a local `accessor`, you can do this by creating a `sycl::local_accessor`.

 The local `accessor` is create by specifying a `range` which is the number of elements to allocate.